RELEASE OF LIABILITY AND

 2. You release Natasha Sikand Yoga and the event/class teachers, organizers, their representatives, employees, assistants, and affiliates, of any liability for any injuries or damages (mental or physical) to you or any of your family members that might incur during or after the event/class.

 3. You understand that the event/class is in no way psychotherapeutic or medical in nature.
 The event is not involved with the treatment of disease of any kind and does in not substitute for medical diagnosis or treatment.

-4. You do not hold Natasha Sikand Yoga and the event organizers responsible for anything that might happen to you or your possessions during this event/class.
+4. You do not hold Natasha Sikand Yoga and the event organizers or teachers responsible for anything that might happen to you or your possessions during this event/class.